 #7.
 A bit of a preservationist.
 The idea of reading through meeting notes from 6 months ago might not take you into the upper orbs, but it does get you a wee bit excited, especially when you find the precise bullet point that reminds everyone why you threw that idea out last time, saving an hour of repetitive discussion.

 #8.
 A bit like a “people whisperer.”
 You understand what others are saying when most of the others seem to be a bit dumbfounded.
 (You can just keep the secret that it’s all in asking the dumb questions to yourself.)

 #9.
 A bit like a 2-year-old.
 Always asking why, why, why.

 #10.
 A bit difficult or obstinate, although you might not admit it.
 You are always looking for the best and staying true to the best.

-(And if you are checking more off than you are eliminating at this point, you are probably want to get in on our free step-by-step BA career planning course for getting started as a business analyst.)
+(And if you are checking more off than you are eliminating at this point, you are probably want to get in on our free workshop for getting started as a business analyst.)

 #12.
 To build on your technical expertise, whether as a programmer, software architect, or quality assurance engineer.

 #13.
 To do something big and make an impact, but you don’t want to be a manager.
 Or, like me, you’ve been a manager and decided it wasn’t the best fit for you.

 #14.
 To drink from a fire hose.
 The idea of learning a lot of new stuff in a relatively short period of time is exciting.

 #15.
 The money.
 Given that the average salary of a business analyst in the U.S. is over 80K/year, many professionals are attracted by the prospect of a nice pay increase once they solidify their BA career.